Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Meal Delivery & Nutrition Support

-Getting good meals or perhaps sharing a meal with others can be tough on a fixed income.
-Thankfully, LMTAAA subcontracts with several senior nutrition services including group meals at senior centers, home-delivered meals, and the Senior Farmers Market Nutrition Program.
+We fund local partners that provide nutrition services for older adults, including group meals at senior centers, home-delivered meals, and the Senior Farmers Market Nutrition Program.

-(Note: While we do not directly coordinate food bank assistance, we do refer people to food banks, if needed.)
+While we do not directly coordinate food bank assistance, we can refer people to food banks when needed.

 Farmers Market Nutrition ProgramFood Banks